 William (Bill) Mandicott, Secretary, has been the assistant vice president for Student and Community Involvement at Frostburg State University since 2001.

 Erin Lewis, Member-At-Large, is a State Farm agent in Lexington Park.
 She is founder of the Dream Queen Association, a place where positive, passionate, purpose-filled women come together to live their dreams and celebrate one another.
 She serves on the advisory council for the Non-Profit Institute at the College of Southern Maryland.

-Julie Ayers, service-learning specialist for the Maryland Department of Education, oversees Maryland’s ground-breaking service-learning graduation requirement.
+Julie Ayers, ex-officio, service-learning specialist for the Maryland Department of Education, oversees Maryland’s ground-breaking service-learning graduation requirement.
 She draws on her experience teaching in higher education settings and working in an anti-hunger nonprofit organization, and is able to provide support for issues she believes are critical for creating healthy communities.
 She is the designee on the Maryland Governor’s Commission on Service and Volunteerism for the State Superintendent of Schools.

 Andrew Brooks is the vice president and head of U.S. equity trading at T. Rowe Price.
 He serves on the boards at Outward Bound, WYPR, United Way of Central Maryland, and Catholic Charities.

 Siobhan Davenport is the executive director of Rocksprings Foundation, which supports youth programs and community-changing ideas.
 Rocksprings Foundation is also a supporter of the Aspen Institute.